 - Met all the Intermediate Cut-Off times published for their registered category

-- Met the Final Cut-Off time published in their registered category
+- Met the Final Cut-Off time, (as per official chip-time) published in their registered category

 - Did not travel in an ambulance or any other vehicle during the race for any duration

 - Wore their Bib so that it is visible from the front at all times